joltify-finance/joltifyChain_legacy/x/swap/spec/02_pool_params.md

 2. ExitFee
     The exit fee is a fee that is applied to LP's that want to remove their liquidity from the pool.
 Suppose a pool has an exit fee `e`.
 If they currently have `S` LP shares, then when they remove their liquidity they get tokens worth `(1 - e)S` shares back.
 The remaining `eS` shares are then burned, and the tokens corresponding to these shares are kept as liquidity.
 3. FutureGovernor
-    Osmosis plans to allow every pool to act as a DAO, with its own governance in a future upgrade.
+    joltify plans to allow every pool to act as a DAO, with its own governance in a future upgrade.
 To facilitate this transition, we allow pools to specify who the governor should be as a string.
 There are currently 3 options for the future governor.
     - Noone will govern it, this is done by leaving the future governor string as blank.
     - Allow a given address to govern it, this is done by setting the future governor as a bech32 address.
     - Lockups to a token.
 This is the full DAO scenario.
 The future governor specifies a token denomination `Denom`, and a lockup duration `Duration`.
 This says that "all tokens of denomination `Denom` that are locked up for `Duration` or longer, have equal say in governance of this pool".